neox5/btmp/README.md

 btmp ("bitmap") is a pure Go bitmap library designed as a building block for your data structures.
 It provides tested, validated operations for manipulating dense boolean data without implementing bit math yourself.

+Grid serves as a full-featured reference implementation, demonstrating how to build zero-copy 2D data structures on the bitmap foundation.

 ### When NOT to use

 - **Sparse data** (< 1% density) → use `map[int]struct{}` or RoaringBitmap